top of page

 How long does counselling last?

 Everyone's situation is different therefore this depends on your unique circumstances and individual needs.
-We aim to provide at least six to eight sessions as a minimum.
+We aim to provide at least six sessions as a minimum.
 Further sessions may be needed.

 Is counselling confidential?